Tel: 212-495-5210 | Fax: 212-495-5236

 If you agree, please contact CNBC (select Show Feedback - CNBC TV as the subject) and ask that they give equal air time to this rebuttal.

-UPDATE, December 7, 2011: Thanks to a great comment posted below by JSM1963, I have dug up the video of Cooperman on CNBC.
-Here it is:
+UPDATE, December 7, 2011: Thanks to a great comment posted below by JSM1963, I found the video of Cooperman on CNBC.

 "How wonderful it is that nobody need wait a single moment before starting to improve the world." ~ Anne Frank